ashrithaa-js/python-spendwise/README.md

   Search for expenses by date, category, or time period, allowing quick location of specific transactions.

 ## Conclusion
-The **SpendWise** Expense Manager serves as an intuitive and comprehensive tool for individuals seeking to gain better insight into their financial health and habits.
+The **SpendWise** serves as an intuitive and comprehensive tool for individuals seeking to gain better insight into their financial health and habits.
 Its variety of features and customizable options make it a valuable asset for personal financial management.